-All students have two years to complete their pre-dissertation research project.
+All students have two years to complete their pre-dissertation research project; the completed project is required to be delivered to faculty on or before the first CCP faculty meeting in the month of April during spring term of the second year.
 Students who do not complete their pre-dissertation research project within the time limit may be placed on academic probation or dismissed from the program and the department for failure to meet required program of study timeline deadlines.
 If exceptional circumstances have interfered with completion of this project, a student with the approval and support of her or his faculty advisor may appeal to the Counseling Psychology Committee for up to (but no more than) a one-year extension.
 Such a petition is granted based on a review by the CCP Committee of the student's reasons for the time extension request followed by a majority vote from the CCP Committee to grant the student's petition request.
 If a pre-dissertation research project time extension is granted by the CCP Committee, during the period of time of the extension the student's program of study will placed on Probationary Status for exceeding the pre-dissertation research project time deadline.
 The student must, upon completing the time extension period, initiate a letter that is approved and countersigned by the student's program advisor petitioning the CCP program to remove the probationary status designation prior to taking the doctoral qualifying examination.